K~CANN Pittsburgh Chiropractic

 Pittsburgh, Pa 15203

 Does it hurt?
 Some systems of acupuncture are designed to aggressively stimulate the acupuncture points.
 This can be an unpleasant experience.
 Other styles of acupuncture strive to be completely painless.
+Laser point stimulation like we use is typically painless.
 It's important to know the philosophy of the acupuncturist, before you let him or her start to insert needles into your body.

 Depending on the insurance company, your individual coverage and the practitioner you choose, some insurance plans may help you pay for your acupuncture treatment.
 Other practitioners that don't participate with insurance plans will charge you a strict out-of-your-pocket cash fee for your treatment.
 Fees for acupuncture can vary widely.
 Almost all acupuncture treatment requires multiple visits.
-The typical number of treatments can also vary greatly.
-So be sure to discuss insurance, out-of-pocket fees and the typical length of a treatment plan with the practitioner, before you start your treatment.
+Be sure to discuss insurance, out-of-pocket fees and the typical length of a treatment plan with the practitioner, before you start your treatment.